From Caledonia to Cayuga, explore where to Fish, Stay and Eat

 The early bird catches the worm as the saying goes.
 Turns out the same can be said for those who fish, like my husband who has us up good and early to get going.
 I’m slightly less than enthusiastic but I’m hoping some good strong coffee will help.

 My husband has been studying the Haldimand County Fishing Spots Publication for weeks now.
-Enough is enough, I say, so I booked us into The Grand Corbel B&B in Caledonia for a night.
+Enough is enough, I say, so I booked us into a local B&B for a night.
 A short escape nearby will be a great way to explore the area, get some fishing in and do something fun.
 It’s interesting how we can live in a place for so long, thinking we know all the ins and outs of it but still have so much to discover.

 Haldimand County has many lovely spots to fish from Lake Erie to several locations along the Grand River.
 We chose to focus on the area between Caledonia and Cayuga.
 While I like to fish, I equally like communing with nature by taking a walk or reading a book among the trees.
 I won’t lie, I also like to check out small towns, their local history and food scene.
 So, while my husband is focused on the fishing aspect of our little getaway, I’m rounding things out by making sure we know what to see and where to